pelithne/AKS_secure_baseline_the_hard_way/README.md

-their# AKS Secure Baseline - The Hard Way
+# AKS Secure Baseline - The Hard Way

 Welcome to "AKS baseline - The Hard Way".
 From this text, you will learn how to deploy a secure and scalable Kubernetes cluster on Azure using Azure Kubernetes Service (AKS) and a number of other Azure services.
 You will also learn how to apply the best practices from the AKS secure baseline reference architecture, which provides a recommended starting point for a general purpose AKS cluster infrastructure.